 - Intent to harm from employees

 These are examples of negligence and preventable hazards.
 If you were at a Miami Target and suffered injuries from any of these causes or others, know that you may have a personal injury claim on your hands.
-After you seek medical attention for your injuries, consult with a Miami personal injury attorney.
+After you seek medical attention for your injuries, consult with a Miami slip and fall attorney.

 Talk to a Miami Personal Injury Attorney